dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/layout/media-queries.md

 ### SSR

 During a SSR (Server Side Render) we do not have the clients `window.matchMedia`.
-In order to make the initial render to a positive match, you can set the `ssr={true}` property.
+In order to make the initial render to a positive match, you can set the `matchOnSSR={true}` property.

 ### Units